History of Club Atlético River Plate: The beginning

 Club's first field was located on Dársena Sud of the Port of Buenos Aires, just behind the "Wilson" coal stores.
 Members and Wilson managers made their contributions, including the goals and perimeter fences.
 When the works finished, River requested affiliation to the Argentine Football Association, which was granted.
 The team debuted in the third division in 1905 playing against Facultad de Medicina, being defeated by 3–2.

-Despite the efforts made by club members and other collaborators to build the first stadium, the Minister of Agriculture of Argentina ordered the deviction of the land where it stayed, so in 1906 the club had to leave it.
+Despite the efforts made by club members and other collaborators to build the first stadium, the Minister of Agriculture of Argentina ordered the eviction of the land where it stayed, so in 1906 the club had to leave it.
 José Bernasconi, director of Naval storages "Dresco", gave the club a land located near small bridge of Sarandí in Greater Buenos Aires, therefore River Plate moved there to play its home games.
 The club remained there just a year so in 1907 members Bernardo Messina and Enrique Zanni proposed to return to the same field in Dársena Sud because the field had not been replaced by the Government.
 As a result, River Plate returned to its first field, where some years after a grandstand would be built to host the increasing supporters that follow the team.

 First titles

 In 1906 River Plate registered a team to play in the second division, where it finished 6th of section B. The team had a much better campaign in the 1907 season, where it finished 1st of section A but lost the title (and therefore the promotion to the first division) to Nacional (a club from Floresta) by 1–0 at Ferro Carril Oeste stadium.

 After one season playing in Sarandí, in 1908 River returned to its field in Dársena Sur, where the squad played all its home games of the season.
 Once the regular season ended, the four best placed teams qualified to play for the promotion to Primera División.
 In the semifinals, River Plate defeated Ferro Carril Oeste by 5–1 while Racing Club beat Boca Juniors by 2–1.

-The final was played on December 13, 1908 at GEBA Stadium, where River defeated Racing by 2–1 after extra time.
+The final was played on December 13, 1908, at GEBA Stadium, where River defeated Racing by 2–1 after extra time.
 However, the match was declared null due to River supporters jumped onto the field to celebrate with the players, so a new match had to be played.
 In the second game (held on December 27), River Plate defeated Racing again with a shattering 7–0, therefore promoting to Primera División.
 The line-up for that game was Luraschi; Chiappe, Politano; Messina, Morroni, Chagneaud; Anempodisto García, Griffero, Abaca Gómez, Elías Fernández, Priano.

 River debuted in the first division on 2 May 1909, against Argentino de Quilmes.
 Some highlights of that season was a 1–0 victory over legendary Alumni and a catastrophic 1–10 against Belgrano Athletic.
 With the arriving to the top division, River Plate started to wear a jersey in red, white and black vertical stripes instead of the white with a red sash band that had been wearing still then.